(If you have already done an RYT200 course and are interested in continuing education, please read here.)

 There is nothing quite like intensive study of this practice.
 It ends up being intensive study of the self.
 We leave feeling more like ourselves.
 While most of our practice over the years will be alone, at home, or in classes, every once in a while deeper study, community, and connection with a teacher infuse your heart.
 This means you'll continually have something to grow with.
 Your life unfolds in the context of an ever widening, ever deepening path.(

-Karin has designed her 200 hr Yoga Alliance accredited training program to four intensive workshops.
+Karin has designed her 200 hr Yoga Alliance registered training program to four intensive workshops.
 They are offered at least once annually.
 You do not need to be a yoga teacher or desire to be a teacher to attend.
-I think that personal interest is one of the best teachers, and personal direction is more important than checking off boxes or memorization, so personal adaptation and study are part of the deal.
+Personal interest is one of the best teachers, and personal direction is more important than checking off boxes or memorization; personal adaptation and study are part of the deal.
 You can take all of these sessions, in order or a la carte.
 Please note that getting your RYT certificate also requires participation in the April Panchakarma and an independent study project.

 These may add up to RYT certification, used for Continuing Education credits, or taken as stand alone experiences.

 2019 sessions will be held at Sacred Space Studio in Northeast Minneapolis, MN.
 Sessions run M-F 9 am to 5 pm, with a long lunch break.
 Each session costs $800, and must be paid in full prior to the start date.
 No refunds are available after the program begins.